flongo/atpackager/doc/visitors.md

 Copy configuration:

-* `builder`, expects a builder configuration object, defaults to `{type: 'Copy'}` (the builder `Copy` without specific configuration): the builder configuration used to retrieve a builder to use to copy the files.
+* `builder`, expects a builder configuration object, defaults to `{type: 'Copy'}`: the builder to use in order to copy the files.
 * `renameFunction`, [`Function`](http://devdocs.io/javascript/global_objects/function), defaults to the identity function (it returns its first given argument, as is): a function used to rename the copied file.

 ## Description